awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 # Interface VPC Endpoints \(AWS PrivateLink\)<a name="vpce-interface"></a>

 An interface VPC endpoint \(interface endpoint\) enables you to connect to services powered by AWS PrivateLink\.
-These services include some AWS services, services hosted by other AWS customers and partners in their own VPCs \(referred to as *endpoint services*\), and supported AWS Marketplace partner services\.
+These services include some AWS services, services hosted by other AWS customers and Partners in their own VPCs \(referred to as *endpoint services*\), and supported AWS Marketplace Partner services\.
 The owner of the service is the *service provider*, and you, as the principal creating the interface endpoint, are the *service consumer*\.

 The following services are supported:
 + [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-apis.html)